mattpopovich/jekyll-theme-chirpy_old/_posts/2021-08-16-how-to-install-the-safari-lastpass-extension-for-mac.md

   * Empty the trash
 * Go to the LastPass [downloads page](https://lastpass.com/misc_download2.php)
 * Click "Download" next to "LastPass for Safari"
   * I do not know why they offer a different download for "LastPass Mac App".
-It downloads the same thing as "LastPass for Safari" as of Aug.
-17, 2021.
+It downloads the same thing as "LastPass for Safari" as of May 15, 2022.
 * Follow whatever prompts necessary to open, mount, and install the LastPass app.
 * It first installs the LastPass for Mac App.
 Once you open that up, it will prompt you to then install the LastPass browser extension for Safari.
   * It will also ask you for "full keyboard access"...
 Which is [not necessary in my opinion](https://support.logmeininc.com/lastpass/help/why-do-i-nbsp-see-a-message-that-lastpassapp-would-like-to-receive-keystrokes-from-any-application-and-should-i-nbsp-allow-it) (weird that they even have a feature that would ask) and I did not enable it.